Aquanty/rtd-hgs/docs/source/index.rst

 #. **z_tortratio** Tortuosity ratio [-] in the :math:`z`-direction.
    Default value is 1.

-By default, tortuosity is isotropic, since the ratio values are set to 1 in both the :math:`y`- and :math:`z`-directions.
+| By default, tortuosity is isotropic, since the ratio values are set to
+  1 in both the :math:`y`- and :math:`z`-directions.
 You may make tortuosity anisotropic by entering a value greater than 0 and less than 1.
 These values will be used to multiple the tortuosity, :math:`\tau` in the :math:`y`- and :math:`z`-directions respectively, to obtain the directional values.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Bulk density
+| **Bulk density**
 | ``Scope:`` ``.grok`` ``.mprops``